Kripu77/Blog-with-T3-Stack-and-Supabase/README.md

-# Blog with T3 Stack and Supabase
+# Blog with T3 Stack and Supabase!

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.